HeliaShamszadeh/Go_Backend_Book_Manager_Project/README.md

 ### Book Manager

-A book manager service for users in order to manage and maintain books.
+This is a book manager service which allows users to maintain books.